bradleyoesch/website-personal/README.md

 ## Updating Pages

-The html is generated with [mustache templates](https://mustache.github.io/) in the `src/templates/` dir.
+The html is generated with [mustache templates](https://mustache.github.io/) which live in the `src/templates/` dir.
 The filename will correspond to the url path.
 All pages use `base.html` as the base template.

-Update the styles in the `src/scss/` dir.
+The css is generated with [SASS](https://sass-lang.com/) which live in the `src/scss/` dir.
 The filename will correspond to the url path.
 All pages import `base.scss` as the base stylesheet.

 Running the app or watching for file changes will render the templates into html and compile the scss into css, then store them in `build/`, where the server looks to serve the files for the browser.